 - Nutritional yeast: For that extra cheesy flavor!

 - Dairy-free yogurt: Let’s add some tang to our cheese.

-- Starches: Potato starch and tapioca makes the cheese thicker, giving it more chewiness and a slight stretchiness.
+- Starches: Potato starch and tapioca make the cheese thicker, giving it more chewiness and a slight stretchiness.

-- Anatto oil: While optional, the addition of anatto oil gives these slices a light orange color.
+- Anatto oil: While optional, adding anatto oil gives these slices a light orange color.
 It does not affect the flavor or the texture.
-I’m guessing you could replace some of the water with carrot juice to add that orange color, just like I did in my Vegan Cultured Butter recipe.
+Maybe you could replace some of the water with carrot juice to add that orange color, just like I did in my Vegan Cultured Butter recipe.